IRS Healthcare

 Employers with 50 or fewer full-time employees or equivalents are generally considered to be “small employers” under the ACA.
 Unlike large employers, small employers are not subject to the ACA’s play or pay penalty.
 Small employers, however, may be required to report the value of the health insurance coverage they provide to their employees on the employee’s W-2 Form.
 Additionally, where a small employer provides self-insured coverage to employees, the employer must file an annual return with the IRS reporting certain information about the coverage.
 The ACA also offers small employers the opportunity to purchase health coverage for their employees through the Small Business Health Options Program (SHOP) and certain small employers may be eligible for a small business health care tax credit.

-A Maryland Business Tax Lawyer at Thorn Law Group Can Help You Comply with the ACA
+A Maryland Business Tax Lawyer at US International Tax Advisors Can Help You Comply with the ACA

-To learn more about how Thorn Law Group can clarify your responsibilities under the ACA and help you to develop effective compliance strategies, contact our Maryland satellite office today.
+To learn more about how US International Tax Advisors can clarify your responsibilities under the ACA and help you to develop effective compliance strategies, contact our Maryland satellite office today.